Consistent Zero-Shot Imitation with Contrastive Goal Inference: Experiments

 We first compare CIRL against several baselines for imitation learning, including those with and without access to expert data during training.
-For each environment, we compared the reward earned by an expert policy (CRL) and the imitation learning method (1-Nearest Neighbor (NN) and FB), reporting the fraction of expert reward achieved as the ``imitation score."
+For each environment, we compared the reward earned by an expert policy (CRL) and the imitation learning method, reporting the fraction of expert reward achieved as the ``imitation score."
 The baselines, both trained with no access to expert information, include the Nearest Neighbor baseline, which in a given state considers the 1-NN state in the expert demonstration and applies its corresponding action.
-We also include the FB representation baseline, where the inferred latent used to command the FB policy is computed from the averaged backward representation of expert demonstration states \citep{ICLR2024_370645ae}.
-As seen in Figure \ref{fig:value_of_pt}, CIRL consistently outperforms both baselines, regardless of environment difficulty.
-The NN policy can perform adequately in simple environments such as Reacher, but this baseline has less than 20\% imitation score in environments with higher-dimensional state-action spaces.
-CIRL also consistently outperforms the FB representation related method, making it the most promising technique for learning to imitate in unfamiliar environments.
+We also include the URL baselines of FB representation \citep{touatifbrep} and HILP \citep{wu2018laplacian}.
+The inferred latents for these methods were computed from expert demonstration states \citep{ICLR2024_370645ae}.
+As seen in Figure \ref{fig:value_of_pt}, CIRL consistently outperforms all baselines, regardless of environment difficulty, making it the most promising technique for learning to imitate in unfamiliar goal-conditioned environments.
+Even if we train the FB representation with data from the expert policy, this baseline is unable to achieve comparable imitation scores to our method.